Statistics

 2026

-Monthly monitoring of the main macroeconomic forecasts on inflation, activity, exchange rate, rates and external indicators.
+Monthly monitoring of the main macroeconomic forecasts on inflation, economic activity, exchange rate, interest rates and external indicators.

 Executive Summary

-This report, published on February 5, 2026, disseminates the results of the survey carried out between January 28 and 30, 2026, involving 45 participants, including 33 local and international consulting firms and research centers and 12 financial institutions in Argentina.
+This report, published on February 5, 2026, discloses the results of the survey conducted from January 28 to January 30, 2026.
+It includes estimates from 45 analysts, 33 of which are local and international consulting firms and research centers, and the other 12 are financial institutions from Argentina.

-In the last survey of the year, REM participants estimated monthly inflation of 2.4% for January (+0.4 p.p. compared to the previous REM).
-Those who best projected this variable in the past (Top 10) also reported inflation of 2.4% monthly for January (+0.3 p.p. compared to the previous REM).
+In the first survey of 2026, analysts estimated a monthly inflation rate of 2.4% for January (+0.4 p.p. against the previous REM).
+Top-10 analysts (those who most accurately forecast this variable in the past) also predicted a monthly inflation rate of 2.4% for January (+0.3 p.p. against the previous REM).

-Regarding the Core CPI, the REM participants as a whole placed their estimates for January at 2.4% (+0.4 p.p. compared to the previous REM).
-The Top 10 estimated core inflation also of 2.4% monthly for January (+0.3 p.p. compared to the previous REM).
+Regarding the core CPI, REM participants estimated 2.4% for January (+0.4 p.p. against the previous REM).
+Top-10 analysts also estimated a monthly core inflation rate of 2.4% for January (+0.3 p.p. against the previous REM).

-Regarding foreign trade in goods, those participating in the REM projected that by 2026 exports (FOB) will total USD91,885 million (USD478 million more than the previous survey) and imports (CIF) USD80,710 million (USD268 million more than the previous REM).
-The expected annual trade surplus is USD11,175 million (USD210 million more than in the previous REM).
+Regarding the foreign trade of goods, REM analysts predicted that FOB exports would reach USD91,885 million (USD478 million more than in the previous REM), and CIF imports would amount to USD80,710 million (USD268 million more than in the previous REM) in 2026.
+The expected annual trade surplus is USD11,175 million (up USD210 million against the previous REM).